Brunoarbraga/eBPF_compiler/ebpf_tools/README.md

 Framework to facilitate eBPF testing and verification.
-A compiler based on kfl ebpf-tools (https://github.com/kfl/ebpf-tools), with an added byte-code translation, compilation and execution option.
+A compiler based on kfl ebpf-tools (https://github.com/kfl/ebpf-tools), with an added byte-code translation, compilation and execution option on src/Compiler.

 Build instructions